opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 categories:
   - technical-post
 twittercard:
-  description: " Data Prepper contains support for migrating databases like MongoDB and DynamoDB to OpenSearch.
-This infrastructure is extendable to other databases, and involves creating a new Data Prepper source plugin."
+  description: "Data Prepper offers a flexible framework for database migration, supporting sources like MongoDB and DynamoDB.
+You can extend this capability to new databases by implementing a Data Prepper source plugin."
-redirect_from: "/blog/technical-post/2024/09/How to Create a New Database Integration with Data Prepper/"
 ---

-Data Prepper is an open source data collector for trace and log data that can filter, enrich, and aggregate data for downstream analysis and visualization in OpenSearch.
+Data Prepper, an open source data collector, enables you to collect, filter, enrich, and aggregate trace and log data.
+With Data Prepper, you can prepare your data for downstream analysis and visualization in OpenSearch.

-Data Prepper pipelines are made up of a source, an optional set of processors, and one or more sinks.
-See [ Data Prepper Key Concepts and Fundamentals](https://opensearch.org/docs/latest/data-prepper/#key-concepts-and-fundamentals) for more details.
-The following sections discuss the process required to create a new database source integration in Data Prepper.
+Data Prepper pipelines consist of three main components: a source, an optional set of processors, and one or more sinks.
+For more information, see [ Data Prepper key concepts and fundamentals](https://opensearch.org/docs/latest/data-prepper/#key-concepts-and-fundamentals).
+The following sections outline the steps necessary for implementing a new database source integration within Data Prepper.

-### Push-based vs. Pull-based sources
+### Understanding push-based and pull-based sources

+Data Prepper source plugins fall into two categories: push-based and pull-based.

+_Pull-based sources_ such as HTTP and OpenTelemetry (OTel), scale easily across Data Prepper containers. _Push-based sources_ rely load balancing solutions, such as Kubernetes, NGINX, or Docker Swarm, to distribute workload across Data Prepper containers.
-Data Prepper source plugins can be divided into two different categories: push-based and pull-based.
-Pull-based sources, like HTTP and OpenTelemetry, are easy to scale between Data Prepper containers.
+like HTTP and OpenTelemetry, are easy to scale between Data Prepper containers.
 Kubernetes, Nginx, or Docker Swarm will support load balancing between Data Prepper containers for push-based sources.